inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	"My blushes, Watson," Holmes murmured, in a precating voice.
 	"I was about to say 'as he is unknown to the blic.'"
 		-- A. Conan Doyle, "The Valley of Fear"
-If you think before you speak the other guy gets his joke in first.
+If  think before  speak the other guy gets his joke in first.
 A little retrospection shows that although many fine, useful software systems have been signed by committees and built as part of multipart projects, those software systems that have excited passionate fans are those that are